slav-gael/dont-go-bad/README.md

 ## Pages Overview
 Home Page (app/page.tsx)

-Contains the main search interface where users enter an ingredient.
+* Contains the main search interface where users enter an ingredient.

 About Page (app/about/page.tsx)

-Explains:
+* Explains:

-Mission of the project
+   - Mission of the project

-Who the site is for
+   - Who the site is for

-How the service works
+   - How the service works

-Limitations
+* Limitations

-The About page uses <NavBar /> and styled content blocks.
+   - The About page uses <NavBar /> and styled content blocks.

-Components
+* Components
-NavBar
+   - NavBar

-Located at: app/components/NavBar/
+      + Located at: app/components/NavBar/

-Provides site navigation
+      + Provides site navigation

-Styled via NavBar.css
+      + Styled via NavBar.css

-SearchBar
+   - SearchBar

-Located at: app/components/SearchBar/
+      + Located at: app/components/SearchBar/

-Main input field for ingredient searches
+      + Main input field for ingredient searches

-Styled via SearchBar.css
+      + Styled via SearchBar.css

 ## Group Members and Contributions

-Cameron Wittrock - About page, this readme
+Cameron Wittrock

-Gillian Hepworth - I came up with the name of our project.
-Then, I figured out our search and filter mechanism and the inner workings of the website, especially early on in the project.
-I updated some aspects of the about page in conjunction with Cameron and did some basic styling before Kade did a fantastic job finishing things up.
+* Creating the About page and home page
+* Authoring this README
+* Distributing an even workload
+* Editing and revising the project

+Gillian Hepworth
+* Proposing the project name
+* Designing the core search mechanism and early project architecture
+* Contributing to About page revisions
+* Contributing initial styling and general development work

-Kade Morrill - Components, hosting, styling
+Kade Morrill
+* Developing the Components
+* implementing hosting and developement
+* completing the full styling pass for the final design
+* Editing and revising the project

 We all did an equal share, and everyone contributed equal ideas, energy, time, commitment, and actual work.